About this listing

 Other Things to Note

 Our apartment is on the boundary of Hastings and St Leonards , well placed to travel anywhere in the area.
+As conservation areas and period buildings require frequent maintenance, there may occasionally be some noise during weekdays, but this is generally only for short periods.

 There is a strict non - smoking policy throughout the building including the balcony.
 Please supervise children carefully.